MicrosoftDocs/power-automate-docs/articles/minit/working-hours.md

 You can choose from two options, which influence how calendar template influences the performance calculations, when applied to the process view:

-- **Resource specific** - the calendar template is applied only to work performed by resources, i.e. activities/nodes in the process map (relevant for eventlogs with 2 timestamps).
-Waiting times between activities are calculated on a 24/7 basis.
+- **Resource specific:** The calendar template is applied only to work performed by resources (activities/nodes) in the process map (relevant for event logs with two timestamps).
+Waiting times between activities are calculated on a 24 hour, seven days a week basis.

-- **SLA specific** - the calendar template is applied to both activities and edges (relevant for all eventlogs).
+- **SLA specific:** The calendar template is applied to both activities and edges (relevant for all event logs).
 Both active and waiting time is recalculated with the applied calendar template configuration.

 ### Template privacy